ELP Application Checklist

 - How do you see yourself contributing to diversity in your profession after you earn your advanced degree at UCLA?

 - Official Graduate Record Examination (GRE) is now optional.
 If you have taken the GRE you may have your score report from the Educational Testing Service.
 (This may be directly reported to UCLA.
-You may choose to upload this in the Supporting Documents upload section.)
+You may choose to upload this in the Supporting Documents upload section or self-report.)

 UCLA’s institution code for this exam is 4837, and the department code is 3003—Educational Leadership.
 All prospective students to the Educational Leadership Program should take the GRE exam by January 15th.
 If scores are not received by February 1, your application will be considered incomplete.
 Please plan accordingly.
 Please include your Social Security Number during registration for the GRE in order to prevent misdirection of scores.